AngelCampos/txtools/README.md

 faster way than using the base R functions.

-The resulting data.table enables easy and fast access to data, ready for manipulation and analysis, for example:
+The resulting data.table enables easy and fast access to data, ready for manipulation and analysis, for example, creating a barplot with the coverage column:

   - Coverage barplot